jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

-applies to these forms of governance exactly, and such governments are so dominant that even autocracies find it convenient to mimic the institutions of such government, in spite of the fact that the resulting assemblies rarely carry out any meaningful mandate.
+applies to these forms of governance exactly, and such governments are so dominant that even autocracies find it convenient to mimic the institutions of such government, in spite of the fact that the resulting elected assemblies rarely carry out any meaningful mandate.
 (After all, if the government is superfluous, why spend time being creative when you draw your consititution?
 Just copy a popular one and go about ignoring it.)

 In fact, the unusual points in Baha'i governance are not flaws, but important features.
 A proper understanding of the Baha'i model must